 Engineering-Robotics Bachelor of Science

-The Bachelor of Science in Engineering - Robotics degree's innovative curriculum prepares students for the rapidly evolving field of robotics.
-The program integrates mechanical engineering, electrical engineering, and computer science principles, providing a comprehensive education covering all aspects of robotic systems.
-Students gain hands-on experience through state-of-the-art labs and real-world projects, ensuring they develop the practical skills needed to excel in this dynamic industry.
+The Bachelor of Science in Robotics Engineering degree's innovative curriculum prepares students for the rapidly evolving field of robotics.
+The program integrates mechanical, electrical, and computer engineering principles, providing a comprehensive education covering all aspects of robotic systems.
+Students gain hands-on experience through state-of-the-art laboratories and real-world projects, ensuring they develop the practical skills needed to excel in this dynamic industry.
 Our graduates are well prepared for pursuing both an advanced degree and a professional career.

 Program Educational Objectives